A model of the Unity High Definition Render Pipeline, with applications to flat-panel and head-mounted display characterization: Tests of the HDRP model

 \subsection{Tests without tonemapping}

-To test the HDRP model, I created a Unity project (render\_random) where the scene consists of a plane under directional and ambient lights.
+To test the HDRP model, I created a Unity project (render\_random in the Supporting Information) where the scene consists of a plane under directional and ambient lights.
 The project assigns random color coordinates $m_k$ to the plane, and rotates it to a random orientation $\mathbf{n}$.
 It also assigns random color coordinates $d_k$, $a_k$ and intensities $i_d$, $i_a$ to the directional and ambient lights, and a random direction $\mathbf{l}$ to the directional light.
-It then captures the post-processed color coordinates $v_k$ at one pixel in the rendered image of the plane.
-It records the random scene parameters and the rendered values.
+It then captures the post-processed color coordinates $v_k$ at one pixel in the rendered framebuffer image, using the Unity function Texture2D.ReadPixels().
+It records the random scene parameters and the rendered framebuffer values in a text file.
 This process is repeated many times, providing many samples of randomly generated material and lighting parameters, and resulting rendered values.
+Thus the values that are directly available for testing the HDRP model are the parameters for lighting, materials, etc. that are assigned to the scene, and the post-processed values $v_k$ read from the framebuffer.
+The model can be tested by predicting the post-processed values $v_k$ from the scene parameters, and also by testing for consistency when predicting internal values such as the unprocessed color coordinates $u_k$ that can be inferred in various ways from the directly measurable values using the model.

-From this data, Figure \ref{figure:model_test_1} plots the unprocessed color coordinates $u_k$ predicted by equation (\ref{eqn:lambert2}) for a Lambertian surface without tonemapping, but without the scale constant $c$, against the unprocessed color coordinates $u_k = s(v_k$) calculated from the actual post-processed values $v_k$.
+As a first test of the HDRP model, Figure \ref{figure:model_test_1} compares the unprocessed color coordinates $u_k = s(v_k)$ calculated from the captured framebuffer values $v_k$, to the values of $u_k$ predicted by equation (\ref{eqn:lambert2}) for a Lambertian surface without tonemapping.
+Here we do not incorporate the constant $c$ in (\ref{eqn:lambert2}).
 The predicted and actual values are highly correlated, but they differ by a scale factor.
 The solid red line is the least-squares regression line, and $c$ can be estimated as the inverse of the regression slope.
 The value $c = 0.822$ reported earlier is based on 5000 samples, which repeated runs show to provide a stable estimate.